 1. Create Terms and Conditions

-Password is a vital part of the process of creating a new customer account in Magento.
+Password is a vital part of the process of creating a .
 It keeps their data secured within their accounts and provides access to important information about orders, invoices, refunds, reward programs, etc.

 Magento 2 provides multiple options for customer account password configuration.
 These include the reset password link, forgot/remind email template, maximum login failures to lock the account, the number of characters that make up a password, and much more.